IraSafonik/IraSafonik/README.md

 <h1 align="center">Hey there, I'm Ira🤗</a>

 ## 👩‍💻 About Me :
-#### 💫 Data Analyst who is passionate about harnessing the power of data to drive meaningful change.
+#### 🌿 Data Analyst who is passionate about harnessing the power of data to drive meaningful change.
-#### Fueled by an insatiable intellectual curiosity, I'm currently diving headfirst into the captivating worlds of AI and DS, where I aim to apply my analytical skills and problem-solving acumen to create tangible value.👩‍🎓
+#### 🌸 Fueled by a strong desire for research, learning, and hands-on experiences, I'm currently exploring the fascinating realms of artificial intelligence and data science.

 ## 🌎 From:
 #### 💙💛 Ukraine